geekodour/o/content/docs/tools/plumber_manual.md

 <div class="book-hint warning small-text">

+> -   THIS IS MASSIVE MASSIVE WIP.
+GO FUCKING AWAY.
 > -   I already have [alias](https://github.com/geekodour/dottedflies/tree/main/.config/fish/functions) and [custom cheatsheets](https://github.com/geekodour/dottedflies/tree/main/.config/cheat/personal) for commands.
 These notes are more about why I'd want to use certain tool and **not** how.
 > -   This is for personal reference and is contexual to my knowledge
 </div>